 There are few business people admired more by budding start-ups across the world than Elon Musk.
 The South African rose into prominence from what seemed to be obscurity.

 Musk’s first major venture, X.com has now become the staple of online shopping that is PayPal.
-Musk must have realised that an ecommerce platform is great, but what the world needed was an ecommerce payment solution.
+Musk must have realized that an eCommerce platform is great, but what the world needed was an eCommerce payment solution.
 Though he no longer has his share in Paypal now.

 Musk is also known as being visionary, progressive, and eccentric.